Mehdi Bennouna: Early life

-After a year in Morocco in 1936, he traveled in 1937 to Cairo, first to begin medical studies that he did not pursue, then to obtain a degree in journalism in 1941.
+After a year in Morocco in 1936, he traveled in 1937 to Cairo.
+There he enrolled in medicine, which he did not pursue, instead he later obtained a degree in journalism in 1941.
+During his years in Egypt, Bennouna had become a student leader.
+He was one of the few Anglophone Moroccans of his time and took courses at the American University of Cairo.

 Career

 He worked at the newspaper Al Ahram until he could return to Morocco at the end of the Second World War in 1944.
 In 1937, he participated in the constitution of the Almagreb Al Aqsa Defense Committee.

 In 1944, he became a teacher at the Free Institute of Tetouan.
 He participated in the founding of the Workers' Union affiliated to the Party of National Reform (PRN).
 He was elected to its Central Committee.
+Before Bennouna returned to the Spanish zone in 1945, he worked as a freelance journalist, editing the PNR's official newspaper.
+He appeared to be the PNR's largest media expert.

 In Tetouan in 1953, he directed the newspaper Al Oumma, organ of the PRN.
 Upon independence in 1956 he joined the Press Service of the Royal Cabinet of Mohammed V, including the preparation of the President's trip to New York in 1957.
 He launched Maghreb Arab Press (MAP) in 1959, a private agency that continued until 1975.
 It was nationalized in 1973.
 Between 1958 and 1962, he assisted in the creation of Tunisian (TAP), Libyan (JANA), Senegalese (APS), Malian (APA) and Algerian (APS) press agencies, and supervised the launch of the French news agency.
-(AIIC) of the Organization of the Islamic Conference in 1973-74.
+(AIIC) of the Organization of the Islamic Conference in 1973–74.